malayjoshi13/TalkingHand/README.md

 ```
 <br><br>
 ### 2.2) Prediction
-Once setup is installed and virtual environment is created using the command prompt (CMD), execute following command in CMD,
+Once setup is installed from step (2.1) and virtual environment is activated using the command prompt (CMD), execute following command in CMD,
 ```
 python testing.py
 ```